Learn how to use Quick Look to instantly preview one or more selected files, rotate an image, or trim a video file on your Mac.

-With Quick Look, you can check out a preview of an item on your Mac, like a file, image, or video.
+With Quick Look, you can check out a preview of an item on your Mac, like a file, image, PDF, or video.
 And with this preview, you can perform some basic actions.
 It’s super handy for, well, a quick look at the item without the need to open it in an app.
-Here’s how to access Quick Look and the available tools it offers, so that you can make the most of it.

 Open Quick Look on Mac